 The national league, which is run by the English Football League, offers young players in a post-16 education pathway the opportunity to play in a highly competitive league amongst other EFL Club representative teams.

 On this mildly sunny Friday afternoon, students from West Thames College played against West Brom’s under 19s team.
-West Brom scored six against the Brentford side who only managed one goal.
+West Brom scored six against the Brentford side who failed to find the net.

 The 1st half was relatively lively, with West Brom scoring within the first half an hour.
 The ball was coolly slipped in, the Brentford keeper had a hand to the goal, but it was too much power for the keeper to contain.
 Brentford came back with optimism and scored a goal that was declared offside by the referee, in the midst of objection from the Brentford side.
 The offside goal was tucked away in the bottom corner where the keeper couldn’t get to it, would have levelled the score line, but the referee was quick to make the judgement.